 The Proton Mail web interface allows you to export your keys.
 You may want to do this in order to backup your keys in case you lose your password and lose access to your messages.
 In this case, you can import your exported keys and restore your ability to access your messages.

-You will be asked whether you want to export your public or private key.
-You can export your public key to distribute this to your contacts.
+Your public keys are already displayed in the list.
+You can copy it to distribute this to your contacts.
 Your contacts can use it to send you PGP messages and to verify PGP messages that you are sending.
 Public keys cannot be used to decrypt your messages and thus cannot be used as a backup.

 When you export your private key you will be asked for your current password, which will be used to decrypt your private key.
 Then, you will be asked for a new password to encrypt your exported key with.
 Make sure you keep this password safe, as you will need it to use this key!